sumitRohilla/Jobs-Network/README.md

 ## Overview

 This project is a learning exercise to enhance understanding of React and Django.
-It uses Vite to set up a React + JavaScript project, with Tailwind CSS for styling and Django for backend data fetching.
+It uses Vite to set up a React + JavaScript project, with Tailwind CSS for styling and Django for backend data fetching and authentication.
 The UI is inspired by the official React website and is fully responsive.

 ## Project Features